SamBa61/STAT190/README.md

 # Current Issues
 - use population data?
-- time series show data impurities that require some hefty changes
+- time series show data impurities - can fix these using ImputeTS package
-- WTS: remind them of our goals, clean CAL region demand data table, ts graph for it, need advice for model predicting demand (fixing impurities, type of model)